PhilipKone/cybersecurityWork/researchPP.md

 Other studies have explored a range of machine learning algorithms for phishing detection, including logistic regression, support vector machines (SVM), random forests, and deep learning models such as convolutional neural networks (CNN) and recurrent neural networks (RNN) (Mosa et al., 2023; Atawneh & Aljehani, 2023).
 Each algorithm has its strengths and limitations, and their performance can vary based on the feature set and the specific characteristics of the phishing attacks.

 This research will evaluate multiple machine learning algorithms, including those used in the base paper and other state-of-the-art approaches, to identify the most effective methods for phishing detection in real-world scenarios.
 The evaluation will consider not only accuracy but also other factors such as model interpretability, training time, and scalability.

+##### 2.2.4 Model Development and Validation

+Numerous studies demonstrate the effectiveness of machine learning and deep learning models for phishing detection.
+Aljofey et al. (2022) achieved 96.76% accuracy and a 1.39% false positive rate using XGBoost on a large dataset with URL and HTML features.
+Other works, such as Mosa et al. (2023), explored neural networks and ensemble methods, reporting similar or higher performance.
+Deep learning models (CNN, LSTM, BERT) are increasingly used for both website and email phishing detection (Atawneh & Aljehani, 2023; Hassan, 2024), often exceeding 97% accuracy.
+However, several authors (Misra & Rayz, 2022; Gholampour & Verma, 2023) stress the importance of model robustness and generalizability, as overfitting to specific datasets can lead to poor real-world performance.

+Data diversity and validation strategies are critical.
+While many studies use public datasets (PhishTank, Kaggle, Enron, etc.), Aljofey et al. (2022) combined benign and phishing samples from multiple sources for a more representative dataset.
+Recent literature also emphasizes the use of adversarial and out-of-domain samples to test model resilience (Gholampour & Verma, 2023; Opara et al., 2024).

 ---